ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/index.rst

 The certification does not cover the entirety of the core library, but instead a subset.
 This is to reduce the effort of the certification.

+The `Certified core library API docs <../../api-docs/core/index.html>`_ is the autoritative document stating which items are included.

 Project Setup
 -------------